-The Governing body will ensure that the policy sets out the procedures to be followed whenever a school is notified that a pupil has a medical condition.
+It is the responsibility of the Governing body to ensure that the policy sets out the procedures to be followed whenever a school is notified that a student has a medical condition.

 We will aim to identify children with medical needs on entry to the school by working in partnership with parents/ carers and following the process outlined in the document ‘Process for identifying children with a health condition’ produced by the Southern Health School Nursing Team in conjunction with the Children’s Services Health and Safety Team.
 We will use the ‘Health Questionnaire for Schools’ to obtain the information required for each child’s medical needs to ensure that we have appropriate arrangements in place prior to the child commencing at the school to support them accordingly.